Best time to visit Taiwan

 Our last suggestion for a fun day out at this time of the year is taking the Jiji Line.
 This is scenic train trip runs between the rustic village of Checheng and Ershui, located in the mountains south of Taichung.
 Along the way, you can stop at old logging towns, plum wine breweries, and historical tea houses.

-And if you’re in Taiwan during the Mid Autumn Moon Festival, don’t forget to try the famous Taiwanese mooncakes -you’ll probably want to take some home with you!
+And if you’re in Taiwan during the Mid Fall Moon Festival, don’t forget to try the famous Taiwanese mooncakes -you’ll probably want to take some home with you!
 If you love exotic food and don’t know when to go to Taiwan, book your trip around this festival and you won’t be disappointed.

-Festivals and holidays in Taiwan
+Festivals and vacations in Taiwan

 One of Taiwan’s greatest attractions is the sheer range and depth of its festivals, all celebrated with a passion and fervour unique to the island.
-While the biggest ones are the traditional Chinese festivals – which double as public holidays – there is also an eclectic collection of religious festivals as well as an amazing array of time-honoured aboriginal celebrations.
+While the biggest ones are the traditional Chinese festivals – which double as public vacations – there is also an eclectic collection of religious festivals as well as an amazing array of time-honoured aboriginal celebrations.

 The majority of cultural and religious festivals follow the Chinese lunar calendar.
 As such, the actual Gregorian calendar dates on which they are celebrated tend to fluctuate significantly each year – in our festivals calendar, we have listed them under the Gregorian calendar month in which they are usually celebrated, with a note of their actual Chinese lunar calendar dates.
-We also specify which are public holidays (P), during which banks and government and private offices are closed, though many shops and restaurants remain open.
+We also specify which are public vacations (P), during which banks and government and private offices are closed, though many stores and restaurants remain open.

 Aboriginal festivals

 Though Chinese traditional and religious festivals are routinely well publicized, many aboriginal celebrations remain closely guarded secrets, and even local tourism officials are often confused about or unaware of the actual dates on which they are observed.
 Villages typically stage their own celebrations, and tribal elders usually set the dates for these in accordance with a variety of factors.
 Further complicating this, established dates can be changed at the last minute in the face of inauspicious omens such as the sudden illness or death of a village elder.
 Finally, the truly authentic aboriginal celebrations are taken very seriously, with ancient rituals performed with pinpoint precision.
 As such, most tribes don’t want their traditions to become a spectacle for busloads of camera-toting tourists, so many – especially those along the east coast – make a concerted effort to hide their celebration dates from tourism officials.
-However, individual travellers or those in small groups are generally welcomed to events such as harvest festivals with open arms, often being invited to drink local spirits with the tribesmen.
+However, individual travelers or those in small groups are generally welcomed to events such as harvest festivals with open arms, often being invited to drink local spirits with the tribesmen.
 Those fortunate enough to experience these thriving cultures will learn about a side of Taiwan that most foreigners – and many Taiwanese – know precious little about, and it’s well worth the effort to seek them out.

 Festivals calendar for Taiwan